Skip to main content

 Bitbucket Server

-An example of valid on-premise Bitbucket template actions in the template.yaml file looks like the following:
+An example of valid on-premise Bitbucket template actions in the template.yaml file looks like the following (for a System template):

 - id: publish